 - Significant commitments made for capital expenses.
-This discussion should also indicate how the college intends to finance planned expenses. - Changes in credit ratings.
-Discuss both positive and negative changes, including a brief description of the reason for the change. - Debt limitations that may affect the financing of planned facilities or services.
+This discussion should also indicate how the college intends to finance planned expenses. - b.
+Changes in credit ratings.
+Both positive and negative changes should be discussed, including a brief description of the reason for the change. - c.
+Debt limitations that may affect the financing of planned facilities or services. - 7.
+SIGNIFICANT CHANGES IN INFRASTRUCTURE ASSETS